clembrain/ML-Clustering/README.md

 ---

 ![corrplot](/photo/corrplot.png)
-Figure 3: Above is the correlation matrix for cleaned data, where the correlation between Balance and Cash deposit is “0.33”.
+Figure 3: Above is the correlation matrix for raw data, where the correlation between Balance and Cash deposit is “0.33”.

 ---